Za’atar Sweet Potato Fries with Lemony Garlic Aioli

 With Saint Patrick’s Day just around the corner, I wanted to come up with a fun and delicious recipe that celebrates this festive occasion for feasting and jumping around in jolly green colours.
 But I didn’t want something dyed bright green or a dish that was limited to just this one holiday.
 I decided to go with what the Irish know best: potatoes!

 Sweet potato fries seem to really divide people: either you love ’em or you hate ’em.
-I think everyone would love this recipe no matter which team they root for because of the fantastic flavour.
+I think everyone would love this recipe no matter which team they root for (hehe get it?) because of the fantastic flavour.
 This particular recipe is healthier than the standard because the wedges are baked instead of fried, and they’re crammed full of intense flavour from the homemade za’atar spice mix and the punchy lemony-garlic aioli.

 What you’ll love about this recipe is you can plunk the baking pan right onto the table with a few ramekins of your aioli and watch your friends enjoy.
 Save the crispiest fries for me! 🙂